Decoding Voltage Sag/Dip Graphsđ

 1ď¸âŁ Identify Root Causes of Equipment Shutdown

-If a PLC reset, inverter tripped, or production line stop at the same timestamp âYou can confirm Voltage Sag was the root cause
+If a PLC reset, inverter tripped, or production line stopped at the same timestamp, you can confirm that Voltage Sag was the root cause.
+This approach saves time chasing mechanical or software issues.

 2ď¸âŁ Support Investment Decisions for Protection Equipment